gmc-code/PC-microbit-micropython/docs/lessons3/radio_syntax.rst

         all devices.
 To access this hidden feature for compatibility with V1 pass ``2`` to the ``data_rate`` argument.

-    If ``config`` is not called then the defaults described above are assumed.

 .. py:function:: reset()